 Image quality is a noticeable jump up from that of an iPhone, while the 10x zoom offers much greater coverage compared to the lens in your iPhone.
 For those looking for even better image quality, check out the Sony QX100.

 Sensor: N/A | Lens: 18mm equivalent | Connectivity: N/A | Movies: N/A | Storage: N/A | User level: Intermediate/experienced

-American firm Fellows has teamed up with renowned lens maker Zeiss to partner its ExoLens iPhone bracket with some high-end optics.
-With telephoto and macro options coming later, the Mutar 0.6x is the wide-angle version, reducing the iPhone camera's effective focal length to around 18mm.
-The entire casing is made out of black anodised aluminium, while the detachable lens is reassuringly weighty.
-Inside there are aspherical elements to combat distortion, and an antireflective coating to minimise reflections and improve light transmission.
-Quality is excellent, but the casing is a little cumbersome, while you're certainly paying a premium for the pleasure.
+The entire casing is made out of black anodised aluminum, while the detachable lens is reassuringly weighty.
+Inside there are aspherical elements to combat distortion, and an antireflective coating to minimize reflections and improve light transmission.

 Read the full review: ExoLens with Optics by Zeiss Wide-Angle

 8. iPro Lens System Trio Kit for iPhone 6 Plus

 Sensor: N/A | Lenses: Telephoto, wide-angle, macro | Connectivity: N/A | Movies: N/A | Storage: N/A | User level: Beginner/intermediate